Hotel Review | Panoramica Heights, Costa Adeje, Tenerife

 Anyway, I guess it’s a measure of how far parenthood has ground me down that, the last time I was made to wear a plastic wrist-band, a couple of years ago, I spent the entire holiday prising the detested thing off my wrist every time I left the hotel grounds (Because it DIDN’T GO WITH MY OUTFIT.
 I mean, SERIOUSLY, PEOPLE.), and then replacing it when I came back, but this time I just meekly held out my wrist for the offending piece of plastic.
 Then it took me over 24 hours to remove it when we got home.
 I’d probably still be wearing it now if it wasn’t for the fact that, every time I took a shower, I had a moment of panic, thinking I’d left my watch on by mistake.
 But I digress.

-I couldn’t end this review of the Panoramica Heights without quickly mentioning one of the best things about it: the people.
+I couldn’t end this review of the Panoramica Heights in Tenerife without quickly mentioning one of the best things about it: the people.

 Seriously, every single member of staff we encountered there was so lovely – everyone had a smile and a ‘hola’ for us as we walked past, and Max in particular was a big hit everywhere he went, with the hotel staff all stopping to talk and interact with him, which he absolutely loved.
 I was aware, of course, that Spanish culture is very family-oriented and child friendly, but, this being our first trip with a baby, this was the first chance we had to experience it for ourselves, and it was really eye-opening.
 It wasn’t just at the hotel, either: pretty much everywhere we went, people would stop to say hello to Max, and it was just a really nice experience – for him, and for us.

 So, would we go back to Panoramica Heights?
 Absolutely.
-I mean, I’d g TOMORROW, if I possibly could.
+I mean, I’d go TOMORROW, if I possibly could.